chen-bowen/Deep_Neural_Networks/README.md

 ## Problems

-The specific instructions of this project could be found in the [!instructions link](http://www.cs.toronto.edu/~guerzhoy/411/proj2/).
+The specific instructions of this project could be found in the [instructions link](http://www.cs.toronto.edu/~guerzhoy/411/proj2/).
 In this project, we used the classic MINST handwritten digits dataset and the facescrub dataset to explore the following aspects of deep neural networks

 1. classify which class a handwritten digit belongs to using a single layer neural network
 2. classify which actor is in the image given a image data